Ph.D. Geography, University of California, Berkeley, 2015

 B.A.
 Anthropology, Colorado College, 2001

-My research is about the political ecology of violent conflict and development in Latin America with a special interest in the role of natural resources and illicit political-economic networks.
+My research is about the political ecology of violent conflict and development in Latin America with special interest in the role of natural resources and illicit networks.

-My current book project, tentatively titled In the Absence of the State, examines how outlaw combatant groups funded by the drug trade engage in unexpected forms of state-building in a violent frontier zone of northwest Colombia.
-I have also begun research on a new project in Colombia about the ways the environment is being used as both a weapon of war and a tool for peace.
+My book, The Frontier Effect: Violent State Formation in Northwest Colombia, to be published in 2019 by Cornell University Press, examines how outlaw combatant groups funded by the drug trade engage in unexpected forms of state-building in a violent frontier zone.
+The book raises new questions about the commonplace notion that state-building and development provide lasting antidotes to lawlessness and violence in war-torn regions.
+Put simply, it shows why state-building does not necessarily result in peace-building.
+I have also begun research on a new project in Colombia about the ways the natural environment is being used as both a weapon of war and a tool for peace.

-Before returning to academia, I worked for several years as a journalist, covering Latin American affairs and U.S. policy toward the region.
+Before returning to academia, I spent eight years working as a journalist, covering Latin American affairs and U.S. policy toward the region.

 Peer Reviewed Journal Articles